-There is a handbook for each level with information, traditions, and all the fun options Girl Scouts have.
+Girl Scouts of the USA offers a handbook for each level with information, traditions, and all the fun options Girl Scouts have.
+The handbooks are designed for girls to follow along and reflect on their own Girl Scout experience.
 There are separate badge requirement packets for each badge and each level.
-Put the handbook and badge requirements together to make a unique experience for your troop!
-You can purchase these and other Girl Scout gear at the Nashville Cabin.
+Both the handbook and badge requirements are optional but will support you in planning your Girl Scout year!
+You can purchase these and other Girl Scout gear in the Nashville Cabin.